LowkeyLab/gradle-monorepo/free-dsl/README.md

         country = "USA"
     }
 }

+// Create a RegularClass using the generated DSL for a regular class with a primary constructor val regularClass = regularClass {
+    name = "Test Regular Class"
+    value = 42
+    description = "This is a test regular class"
+}
 ```

 ## How It Works

-When you annotate a data class with `@FreeDsl`, the KSP processor generates:
+When you annotate a data class or a regular class with a primary constructor with `@FreeDsl`, the KSP processor generates:

-1. A builder class for the data class
+1. A builder class for your annotated class
 2. Properties in the builder for each constructor parameter
 3. Nested builder methods for complex properties
 4. A top-level DSL function that creates and configures the builder